PKRoma/miranda/miranda/plugins/tabsrmm/docs/readme.txt

 * All other members of the Miranda community,  who helped with hunting down sometimes hard to find, bugs, and for suggesting features.

-* "Mad" for the madmod patch which added a number of new features to the plugin.
+* "Mad Cluster" for the madmod patch which added a number of useful and often requested new features to the plugin.

 * Joergen Persson for the original MUC ("multiuser chat") module for Miranda IM.
 Large parts of tabSRMM's multiuser chat integration are based